 Step 4.
 Add fish sauce, lime juice, water, tamarind puree, and chili flakes.

 Step 5.
-Stir everything together, taste, and adjust the flavor with more lime juice, fish sauce, or water.
+Stir everything, taste, and adjust the flavor with lime juice, fish sauce, or water.

 Step 6.
 Lastly, add the star ingredient and the toasted rice powder, and mix all the ingredients in a bowl.
-You can add 1-2 tablespoon of water if the sauce is too thick.
+Add 1-2 tablespoon of water if the sauce is too thick.

 Step 7.
 Place the sauce in a serving cup, and that's it.
 So quick and easy and so delicious!
 Enjoy!